199ocero/u-portal/README.md

 <summary>Student Portal</summary>
 <img src="images/student_portal.png" style="max-width: 100%;">

 UPortal is a free access to university portal.
-The students that don't have enough money to buy load can use this chatbot to check announcements from USTEP(USTP's school portal) and profile information.
+The students that don't have enough money to buy load can use this chatbot to check announcements from UPortal(school portal) and profile information.

 <p align="right">(<a href="#top">back to top</a>)</p>